fbsql/fbsql/README.md

 /*
  * init.sql
  *
- * Initialization script executes on FBSQL start up,
+ * Initialization script executes on FBSQL startup,
- * connects to database instance and optionally performs
+ * connects to database instance and performs (optionally)
- * any operations that you want to be executed at start up time */
+ * any operations that you want to be executed at start up time.
+ *
+ * To be executed at startup init scripts must have the name "init.sql"
+ * or have any other name that ends with ".init.sql".
+E.g.: "my.init.sql"
+ *
+ * Put your init scripts somewhere under ".../fbsql/config/init" directory.
+ */

-CONNECT TO 'jdbc:sqlite:sample';
+CONNECT TO 'jdbc:sqlite:result_set_format_example_db'
+           EXPOSE UNDECLARED STATEMENTS
+           ALLOW INCOMING CONNECTIONS
+           AS ResultSetFormatExample;

 DROP TABLE IF EXISTS COUNTRIES;
-CREATE TABLE IF NOT EXISTS COUNTRIES (
+CREATE TABLE COUNTRIES (
     COUNTRY_ID   CHAR(2)     NOT NULL PRIMARY KEY,
-    COUNTRY_NAME VARCHAR(40) NOT NULL
+    COUNTRY_NAME VARCHAR(50) NOT NULL
 );

 INSERT INTO COUNTRIES (COUNTRY_ID, COUNTRY_NAME) VALUES('AU', 'Australia');